braze-inc/braze-docs/_docs/_user_guide/intelligence/intelligent_selection.md

 ![Intelligence selection][3]

 Intelligent Selection will:
-- Repeatedly look at performance data and shift campaign traffic toward winning variants gradually
+- Repeatedly look at performance data and shift campaign traffic toward winning variants gradually.
 - Ensure that more users receive your best-performing variant without sacrificing satistical confidence.
 - Rule out underperforming variants and identify high-performing variants faster than a [traditional A/B test][1].
 - Allows you to test more frequently and with greater confidence that your users will see your best message.